deardeer/Machine_Learning_Course/README.md

 In this course, I will:

 - Theoretically, (1) I will introduce basic machine learning methods and (2) demonstrate how it works.

-After taking this course, you will be able to (3)
+After taking this course, you will:

 - Practically, we will learn how to (1) use machine learning toolkits (e.g., SciPy) as well as (2) implement machine learning algorithms by yourself (optional).